saheerb/ci-test/docs/index.md

 Filename: ARMCompiler6.13_standalone_linux-x86_64.tar.gz
 ```
 then you would download file `ARMCompiler6.13_standalone_linux-x86_64.tar.gz`,
-but is expected to rename it to `DS500-BN-00026-r5p0-15rel0.tar.gz` (again,
-these were original toolchain filenames as used in various CI scripts, so
-to keep using them meant preserving consistency).

-Then you would upload it to the sub-bucket:
+then upload it to the sub-bucket as follows:

 ```
-tpcli -t <token> -b trustedfirmware-private https://publish.trustedfirmware.org/upload/armclang/ DS500-BN-00026-r5p0-15rel0.tar.gz
+tpcli -t <token> -b trustedfirmware-private https://publish.trustedfirmware.org/upload/armclang/ ARMCompiler6.13_standalone_linux-x86_64.tar.gz
 ```

+(Note: There used to be older convention to (re)name installation tarballs
+to match internal product identifier ("Name:" field in the data example
+above).
+This convention is now deprecated, as it led only to confusion.
+However, in the actual bucket contains you still may see historical
+packages with the older naming convention.)

 At the time of Docker image build, contents of the `trustedfirmware-private/armclang`
 sub-bucket are fetched in the root directory of the